 The DfT’s published Key Outcome Indicators provide little insight into trends at a local level and only measure those killed or seriously injured.
 There is no analysis of risk by road user type or by casualty age and importantly the analysis measures casualties on local roads, rather than where people come from.
 Since about 2 out of 5 crash victims are injured outside the district where they live, it is inadvisable to equate “crashes on local roads” with “risk to local population”.

 With this in mind, Road Safety Analysis has today published its ‘Signposts Series’ of reports which comprise a national scale study looking at risk to residents and road users, and nearly 600 local reports that contextualise the data at highway authority and local authority district level.
 Each report aims to make comparisons in the level of risk experienced by different groups using measures that are much more relevant to their road use and therefore more informative when looking for practice that is likely to be having an impact on road safety.

 The national report updates the 2011 research and includes a measure of recent performance on an area-by-area basis.
 This enables authorities not only to view their standing nationally but also assess their level of improvement against the norm.
 A copy of the report can be downloaded by clicking on the report image below.
-Interactive charts which quickly indicate performance and progress can be viewed by clicking on the Resident Risk or Road Risk links.

 Individual authority reports can be accessed via the Road Safety Analysis website with sample reports demonstrating the enhanced analysis available at a local level.